 The selection, evaluation, and promotion of staff in the Japanese model are also specific.
 Young employees entering Japanese companies are not required to have prior professional training.

-Employees must go through all the positions at the lowest hierarchical level before starting to climb the hierarchical spiral.
+Employees must go through all the positions at the lowest hierarchical level before starting to climb the hierarchical ladder.
 The employee is strictly observed.

-An employee with a lower position may not take the place of his/her superior until he/she has been appointed to a higher position.
+An employee with a lower position can’t take the place of his/her superior until he/she has been appointed to a higher position.

 - A long-term career in one organization.